 Values and Meaning

 All of us search for meaning in life.
-Significantly, the social context in which we were raised and the social context in which we find ourselves or in which we place ourselves has much to do with what can give meaning to our lives.
-And this social context is constantly evolving and has given us, over time, new ways to understand amd shape our world.
+The social context in which we were raised and the social context in which we find ourselves or in which we place ourselves has much to do with what can give meaning to our lives.
+And this social context is constantly evolving and has given us, over time, new ways to understand and shape our world.

 Neighbourhood and Community